Curriculum

 2.3: Exploring Social Capital

-Students will learn about the important theory of social capital, and how our relationships and networks can be leveraged to increase pluralism and work towards the common good.
-We distinguish between bridged and bonded social capital, and offer real-world examples of bridged social capital averting violence between religious groups.
+Viewers will learn about the important theory of social capital, and how our relationships and networks can be leveraged to increase pluralism and work towards the common good.
+We distinguish between bridged and bonded social capital, and offer real-world examples of bridged social capital averting violence between religious and civic groups.

 2.4 Key Concepts Summary

-Eboo Patel will summarize the big ideas of this lesson and invite students to consider how they fit into the larger course.
+This video summarizes the big ideas of this lesson and invites learners to consider how they fit into the larger context of American Pluralism.